Women's & Ethnic Studies, BI

 Program Requirements

 Students must complete a minimum of 30 credit hours of WEST coursework, including at least 21 credit hours of upper-division WEST courses, with a grade of C or better in each course.
-These courses must include the following 12 credit hours of core requirements:
+These courses must include the following 10 credit hours of core requirements:

 • WEST 1010 Introduction to Social Justice Studies

-• WEST 3400 Contemporary Theory in WEST
+• WEST 3400 Contemporary Theory and Methods in WEST

 Of the remaining 18 credit hours of electives, students must successfully complete one course each from the following three substantive areas: Transnational/Global Studies; Creative and Artistic Expression; Social Movements, Communities, and History, plus at least nine credit hours of upper-division WEST courses.